adityatripathi05/Universal-Authentication-Platform/ProjectOverview.md

 To integrate UAP into your application stack, you need to provide:

 #### 1. **Data Access Configuration**
-Choose one of the following approaches:
+UAP offers flexible data source integration, prioritizing security and ease of use.

+- **API Approach (Recommended)**: Provide secure endpoints for user authentication and role retrieval.
+This is the most secure and recommended integration pattern, as it ensures your database credentials are never shared.
+  - User authentication API endpoint
+  - Role retrieval API endpoint
+  - API authentication credentials (e.g., API Key, OAuth token)
-- **Database Approach**: Credentials to access your existing user and role tables
+- **Database Approach**: For legacy systems or specific use cases, you can provide direct, read-only credentials to access your existing user and role tables.
   - Database connection details (host, port, database name)
-  - Read-only user credentials
+  - Strictly read-only user credentials
   - User table schema and role table schema
-- **API Approach**: Endpoints for user authentication and role retrieval
-  - User authentication API endpoint
-  - Role retrieval API endpoint
-  - API authentication credentials

 #### 2. **Authentication Configuration**
 - **Authentication Type**: Standard (username/password), email-based, phone-based, or custom
 - **Authentication Fields**: Specify which fields to use for authentication
   - Primary identifier field (username, email, phone, or custom)
-  - Password field name and hashing algorithm
+  - Password field name
   - Any additional custom fields required
+- **Password Hashing Policy**: UAP enforces the use of strong, modern hashing algorithms (e.g., Argon2, bcrypt).
+For systems using legacy hashes (like SHA1 or MD5), UAP provides a seamless, secure upgrade path by automatically re-hashing passwords to a modern standard upon a user's successful login.

 #### 3. **Session Management Requirements**
 - **Session Duration**: Default and maximum session timeouts